ethkav03/netflix-clone/README.md

 # Netflix Clone

-### Clone of Netflix web app, created with React and deployed on Firebase.
+### Clone of Netflix web app, created with React, TMDB API and deployed on Firebase.
 ### Link to page: https://netflix-clone-35084.web.app